carlosrusso/scalableSelection/README.md

 Possible states: NONE, INCLUDE, EXCLUDE, ALL

-1. Clearing the group selection -> switch to NONE
+1. Clearing the group selection: switches to NONE
-2. Setting the group selection -> switch to ALL
+2. Setting the group selection: switches to ALL

-1. Setting the group selection -> switch to ALL
+1. Setting the group selection -> switches to ALL
-2. Clearing the group selection -> switch to NONE
+2. Clearing the group selection -> switches to NONE

 1. Clearing the group selection -> switch to NONE
 2. Clicking on a item (select) -> switch from NONE to INCLUDE